oddstream/gosol/README.md

 So you can, for example, listen to an audio book while playing.

+#### Safe collect

+In games like Klondike that build tableau cards in alternating colors, you can sometimes get into trouble by moving cards to the foundations too soon.
+With this option turned on, the titlebar collect button will only move cards to the foundation piles when it is safe to do so.

 ### Is the game rigged?

 No. The cards are shuffled randomly using a Fisher-Yates shuffle driven by a Park-Miller pseudo random number generator, which is in itself seeded by a random number.
 This mechanism was tested and analysed to make sure it produced an even distribution of shuffled cards.